Disneyland Paris enters Marvel universe with Avengers theme

 Actors glided down ropes from a hovering helicopter before Spiderman, the Hulk, Ironman, Thor, Captain America and other Marvel characters took the stage for several shows.

-“It’s really spectacular,” said “The Beach” actress Virginia Ledoyen, who watched the action.
+“It’s really spectacular,” said “The Beach” actress Virginie Ledoyen, who watched the action.

 Behind the special effects and celebrity guests were hard-negotiated business plans.